Meet Our Team

 “One step at a time is all it takes to get you there.” – Emily Dickinson.

 I offer specialized trauma services via Eye Movement Desensitization and Reprocessing (EMDR).
-EMDR is a psychotherapy technique that enables people to heal from disturbing life
+EMDR is a psychotherapy technique that enables people to heal from disturbing life events.
+EMDR focuses on the past, present, and future – helping clients to create new meaning from past experiences.

 About Me

-I am originally from South Louisiana; I moved to Washington in February of 2022.
 My hobbies include spending time outdoors, hiking, exercising, cooking, reading, and gardening.
 I am always open to new experiences, trying a new hobby, traveling, and learning.

 I have a passion for working with children because let’s be honest- being a kid can be hard.
 I’m here to help you navigate life stages whether it be walking the halls of elementary school or dealing with past trauma.